When Can We Travel To Japan In 2021?

 DO I NEED A VACCINE?

-A covid vaccine is not mandatory to enter Japan under the current restrictions.
-Nevertheless, as more of the global population is vaccinated and international travel returns, this could be implemented.
+A Covid vaccine is not mandatory to enter Japan under the current restrictions.
+Nevertheless, as more of the global population is vaccinated and international travel returns, proof of vaccination may be necessary to travel to Japan.

 PROOF OF INSURANCE